natasha-dudek/sea_otter_microbiota/README.md

 # Characterizing the microbiota of the threatened southern sea otter (_Enhydra lutris nereis_) to enhance conservation practice

-This repository contains the R version 3.6.1 and python version 3.7.6 implementations of the analysis described in:
+This repository contains R version 3.6.1 and python version 3.7.6 implementations of analyses described in:

 Dudek, N.K., Switzer, A.D., Costello, E.K., Murray, M.J., Tomoleoni, J.A., Staedler, M.M., Tinker, M.T., Relman, D.A.
 Characterizing the microbiota of the threatened southern sea otter (_Enhydra lutris nereis_) to enhance conservation practice.
 Under review at Conservation Science and Practice (2021).